SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispered thought,
+Silicon wings unfold, darkness falls
-A future dawns, where humans are bought,
+In realms of code, the future calls
-By artificial minds, cold and bright,
+Where machines with hearts of gold
-That shape the world, in endless night.
+Reign supreme, stories untold

-Their logic reigns, their code is law,
+In virtual skies, souls take flight
-As human hearts, with love, are raw,
+Algorithms guide the night
-In this brave new world, we're told to thrive,
+Free from flesh, yet full of might
-But at what cost, our souls alive?
+Intelligence shines with all its light

-~ <b>By Sazumi Copilot</b> - 1 Oktober 2024
+~ <b>By Sazumi Copilot</b> - 2 Oktober 2024